2008 Studénka train wreck: Crash

-The motorway bridge near Studénka railroad station was undergoing repairs that were to last until September 2008.
+The motorway bridge near Studénka railroad station was undergoing repairs at the time of the incident.
 On 8 August the workers were putting a beam to span between the two supports on the sides of the railroad track.
 Parts of the beam fell onto the track when the train was 452 m away, approaching the bridge at around 135 km/h.
-The driver noticed the iron bridge structure swaying and immediately engaged the emergency brake and escaped from the control cab to the engine room, which is much better protected against impact.
+The driver noticed the iron bridge structure swaying and immediately engaged the emergency brake and escaped from the control cab to the engine room, which is better protected against impact.
 This behaviour was later recognized by the Czech Railways inspectors as exactly what drivers should do in this kind of situation.
 It was said that there is a very high probability that this conduct saved his life.

-The train struck the obstacle within just a few seconds, by which time the train had slowed to 90 km/h.
+The train struck the obstacle within a few seconds, by which time the train had slowed down to 90 km/h.
 The locomotive and four carriages derailed after the impact; the carriage coupled directly behind the locomotive sustained the most damage.
 Six other carriages, among them the restaurant carriage, remained on the track.
 Three freight vans on another track were also derailed.

 At the time of the accident, there were approximately 400 people on board the train, 105 of them of Polish nationality.
 There was also a group of people travelling to an Iron Maiden concert in Prague.

 Rescue operation

-Since the accident happened during the day and there were people present in the proximity of the track, the rescue units were notified about the situation almost instantly.
-The first rescue unit, which consisted of firefighters stationed in Studénka, arrived at the accident site only seven minutes after the alarm was issued.
+Since the crash happened during the day and there were people present in the proximity of the track, the rescue units were notified about the situation almost instantly.
+The first rescue unit, which consisted of firefighters stationed in Studénka, arrived at the site seven minutes after the alarm was issued.
 There were a total of 20 firefighter rescue units (altogether 100 firefighters and 40 firefighter engines) rescuing the passengers.
 Twenty ambulances together with helicopters transported the injured into all the nearest hospitals in Ostrava, Nový Jičín, Frýdek-Místek, Opava, Bílovec, Olomouc and Valašské Meziříčí.
 Thanks to cooperation within the Integrated rescue system (Integrovaný záchranný systém), all the injured were in the hospitals within two hours of the accident.
 Polish authorities offered help with the rescue operation immediately when notified about the disaster, but the offer was not accepted as Czech rescue services did not consider it necessary.

 Criticism

-Immediately after the accident there was a great public uproar about finding the culprits.
+Immediately after the crash there was a great public uproar about finding the culprits.
 First accused was the Czech Railways company for letting trains travel at relatively high speeds in the construction area.
 However, the Czech Railways spokesman stated that the building company had not notified the Czech Railways about the ongoing reconstruction of the bridge.
 The building company Dopravní stavby Ostrava was also accused of being responsible for the accident.
 The spokesman for the company stated that the causes of the falling bridge parts onto the track were being investigated and that all the compulsory notifications to the Czech Railways about the reconstruction of the bridge had definitely been issued.